After disasters, stricken Malaysia Airlines staff brace for job cuts

-KUALA LUMPUR As bodies from downed Flight MH17 were brought home last week, a group of Malaysia Airlines flight attendants, in black mourning headscarves contrasting with their pink and turquoise uniforms, sobbed and clung to each other in grief.
+KUALA LUMPUR, Aug 27 As bodies from downed Flight MH17 were brought home last week, a group of Malaysia Airlines flight attendants, in black mourning headscarves contrasting with their pink and turquoise uniforms, sobbed and clung to each other in grief.

 The 19,500 staff of Malaysia Airlines (MAS) now face a new ordeal - a quarter of them may lose their jobs at the unprofitable airline, hit by two jet disasters this year.
 Flight MH370 remains untraced since its disappearance en route from Kuala Lumpur to Beijing in March.